Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 This is needed as the TGW uses the state-unaware BGP Equal Cost Multi-Pathing (ECMP) algorithm to distribute traffic over the available firewall nodes, which could cause asynchronous routing scenarios in which return traffic can't be guaranteed to return to the firewall node that processed the outgoing traffic, resulting in broken TCP sessions.

-Since most companies do not want to apply source NAT (or any NAT for that matter) on traffic flowing between internal sources, you’ll need to enable BGP path prepending on the Sophos firewall 02 node to raise its path cost.
+Since most companies do not want to apply source NAT (or any NAT for that matter) on traffic flowing between internal sources, you will need to enable BGP path prepending on the Sophos firewall 02 node to raise its path cost.

 The steps involved are as follows:

-1. Establish an SSH session for the Sophos Firewall 02 node.
+1. Establish an SSH session to the Sophos Firewall 02 node.

 2. Sign in using the admin username and the password selected during the CloudFormation section of this guide.